slatedocs/slate/source/includes/_events.md

-currency | string | your event currency for payments and invoices ['COP', 'USD', 'EUR', 'ARS', 'BRL', 'CLP', 'MXN', 'PEN', 'GBP', 'JOD', 'UYU', 'PYG', 'AED', 'CAD', 'VND', 'PHP', 'AUD', 'BOB', 'TND', 'SGD', 'CHF', 'CFA', 'ZAR', 'INR'] vat_alias | string | how do you want to call your vat value vat_value | integer/float | Your event vat value
+currency | string | your event currency for payments and invoices ['COP', 'USD', 'EUR', 'ARS', 'BRL', 'CLP', 'MXN', 'PEN', 'GBP', 'JOD', 'UYU', 'PYG', 'AED', 'CAD', 'VND', 'PHP', 'AUD', 'BOB', 'TND', 'SGD', 'CHF', 'CFA', 'ZAR', 'INR'] vat_alias | string | how do you want to call your vat value vat_value | integer/float | Your event vat value available_languages | json | includes available key ( array with availables languages for event ) and default key ( a string with a single required language, included in available languages array)